cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 // restoreChannel will restore the channel state to its pre-upgrade state
 // and delete upgrade auxiliary state so that upgrade is aborted.
 // it writes an error receipt to state so counterparty can restore as well.
-// NOTE: this function signature may be modified by implementors to take a custom error function restoreChannel(
+// NOTE: this function signature may be modified by implementers to take a custom error function restoreChannel(
   portIdentifier: Identifier,
   channelIdentifier: Identifier,